 When it comes to thawing, here are the options that I recommend:

 - Thaw and reheat the slices using a toaster.
 It’s simple and takes only a couple of minutes, plus you don’t have to do anything ahead of time.
 The bread will need a bit longer to defrost and warm up, and you might need to set your toaster on a higher setting, but that’s about it.

 - Thaw the slices on the counter.
 This requires taking the slices out of the freezer about 20 to 30 minutes before you need them.
-Thaw them spread out and leaning against each other, like you were building a house of cards.
+Thaw them spread out and leaning against each other like you were building a house of cards.
 This way, the area exposed to warm air is highest, and slices defrost the fastest.

 Truth be told, if you’re into bread toasts, the first option is all you need.
 I always go with this method and am super happy about how the bread turns out.
-You can also use a toaster to reheat frozen baguette slices or zucchini bread sliced (if you like them warm).
+You can also use a toaster to reheat frozen baguette slices or zucchini bread slices (if you like them warm).

-If you’ve frozen the entire loaf, thaw it overnight on the counter.
+Finally, if you’ve frozen the entire loaf, thaw it overnight on the counter.